abdel-elbel/bouygues_pysms/README.md

 b.send('Hello World')
 ```
 ### Send to multiple numbers (up to 5)
 **If more than 5 numbers is submitted, the code take the 5 first.
-If the 160 chars limit is reached, the nessage is cut.**
+If the 160 chars limit is reached, the message is cut.**
 ```python
 from bouygues_pysms import BouyguesClient